I Counted Macros and Achieved My Goals with Less Work and More Food!

-I came across your book, Flexible Dieting in late summer of 2015.
+I came across your book, The Macro Solution in late summer of 2015.
 In my social media, there was a buzz about this new thing called IIFYM.
 I did some research, stumbled on your site, and decided to give it a try.
 It was honestly one of the best things I have ever done because it changed the way I view food.
 I did not realize how obsessive and unhappy I was when it came to food.
 I was miserable.
 I was starving my body and it was protecting itself by storing fat.

 I read your book and I started to weigh myself every few weeks so just to see my progress.
 I lost about 12 to 15 pounds in about 6 months and gained great muscle definition.
 Visually, I thought maybe I lost 5 to 7 pounds because I still had a great deal of muscle.
 I started at 147 and weighed 132 at the end of 6 months.
 I ate more and worked out less!
 I would actually stop working out if I burned a certain number of calories because I knew it would be hard for me to eat that much food in a given day, especially the protein consumption.
 I also started to do more rest days where I would incorporate foam rolling and mobility work.

 Even though, I am happy with my physical transformation the clarity on what I need to eat has had the greatest impact on my life.
 I really don’t eat junk food, but know I am able to go out with friends, enjoy the summer, and enjoy the weekends without feeling guilty.
-It feels good to workout, eat pizza or a burger, wake up the next morning and still look better than I did the day before.
+It feels good to workout, eat pizza or a burger, wake up the next morning, and still look better than I did the day before.

 I’ve felt a little too skinny at 132.
 I’ve now increased my macros in order to help with building muscle.